Stages of Dementia

 Tips to Get Your Loved One with Dementia to Bathe or Shower

 There’s no one right answer for how to approach showering and bathing.
-What works for one person may not work for your loved one.
+What works for one person may not work for another.
 However, there are some basic tactics you can take to make showering more pleasant.

 - Before suggesting a shower, prepare the bathroom.
 Get everything ready and make sure the bathroom is warm.